 - Your project supports you in developing your personal research skills and provides the opportunity to focus on a topic of particular interest to you, often aligned to your career goals and aspiration.

-** Please note that MBE modules account for 90 CATS, however they are formatively marked rather than summatively marked.
-Therefore the final grade for MBE is based 100% on the dissertation grade, the reflective practice module and the SPA module.
+** Please note that whilst MBE modules account for 120 CATS in total, most are formatively marked rather than summatively marked.
+That means the final grade for MBE is based on the dissertation grade, the reflective practice module and the SPA module.

 We also offer part-time courses for candidates in full-time employment.
 For more details see Part-Time Courses